 - Failure to give the right-of-way at an intersection

 Whatever the reason for a driver’s failure to yield, the consequences can be devastating for them and others.
 Victims may suffer injuries ranging in type and severity, from lacerations and contusions to traumatic brain injuries, paralysis, internal bleeding, organ damage, dismemberment, and even death.

 In addition to the physical toll such trauma can take, victims may face emotional turmoil and financial strain from medical bills, long-term care costs, and lost wages.
 If a family loses a loved one in a crash, they may also suffer the loss of companionship and loss of future finances if that family member was a breadwinner.
 An Albuquerque failure to yield accident lawyer can explain the options open to you to recover for such losses.

-For a free legal consultation with a Personal Injury lawyer serving Albuquerque, call (800) 598-7557
+For a free legal consultation with a failure to yield accidents lawyer serving Albuquerque, call (800) 598-7557

 In some cases, a defendant or their insurance provider may argue that the victim is partially responsible for the accident and injuries.
 Even if this is true and you did contribute to some extent to the crash, you may still be able to pursue compensation for your damages.